Floydlang/floyd/docs/floyd_systems.md

 |7	| Spread heavy work across time (do some processing each game frame) | Use coroutine or thread that sleeps after doing some work.
 Wake it next frame. | Process does work.
 It calls select() inside a loop to wait on next trigger to continue work.
 |8	| Do work regularly, independent of other threads (like a timer interrupt) | Call timer with callback / make thread that sleeps on event | Use process that calls post_at_time(now() + 100) to itself
 |9	| Small server | Write loop that listens to socket | Use process that waits for messages

+# ABOUT FLOYD'S LAYERS OF REALITY

+### 1 - REALITY / WORLD

+This is where your cat lives.
+Were it hurts to step on LEGO.

+More things that lives here: networks, Internet, files, gravity, RAM memory, CPUs and graphics cards.
+Also someone unconnecting a cable, a backup services temporarily locking some files, time-outs.

+Your program needs to live in this mess.

+### 2 - INSIDE FLOYD RUNTIME

+The workings of the Floyd system.
+It runs in the real world and upholds the Floyd simulation, like the MATRIX.

+### 3 - INSIDE FLOYD PROCESSES

+Here your code runs like small independent programs.
+They still need to deal with the mess in the real world, but the Floyd runtime has hidden lots of complexity of the hardware your code runs on.
+There is no multi-threading or aliasing.
+You don't do logic here, focus is gluing things together into on-going processes and coordinating the reality vs your logic code.

+A process uses a bunch of libraries aka components aka packages.
+Your own or other people's.
+Only the top level of a Floyd process can instantiate components.

+### 4 - INSIDE THE SIMULATION / THE MATRIX

+This is where your logic lives.
+This should be the bulk of the code you write.

+This is a fantastic place to write code.

+- CPUs are infinitely fast.
+- You work on a snapshot of reality that can't change - the worlds stands still.
+- You don't need to think about caching and memory access patterns.
+- You have unlimited memory (if memory runs out, the runtime will hide that from the simulation).

+# FLOYD'S EFFECT LEVELS

+- Level 0: Pure function -- referential transparent inside the simulation.
+In reality calling pure functions has some side effects: function execution uses real-world time, it heats up your CPU and spins the CPU fan, drains your battery, disturbes execution of other programs, allocates stack memory and heap memory etc. These happens *outside* the simulation and cannot be observed by the functions running inside.

+- Level 1: External output-only effects.
+These effects cannot be observed by pure functions in the simulation.
+Example: tracing to the log file.

+- Level 2: No external effects but internal state: keep a mutable variable in your process.
+In Floyd you can only do this inside processes and inside impure functions in components.

+- Level 3: Externa input & output = impure: reading from file, writing to file.
+These things have state, state can be observed and mutated by other programs.
+If a resource is written to by more than one program we can get data races.
+These things can fail.